Jonah's attitude problem

 Afterword

 In the biblical story of Jonah, we witness a compelling narrative of divine calling and human reluctance.
 Jonah was told by God to go preach repentance to the people of Nineveh.
 He found himself grappling with fear and prejudice toward this foreign society.
 His initial refusal to heed God's command led to his infamous flight.
 It was a clear case of resistance to the unfamiliar and the unknown.
-Yet, through a tumultuous journey involving a great fish and eventual obedience, Jonah reluctantly wound up fulfilling his mission.
+Yet, through a tumultuous journey involving a great fish and eventual obedience, Jonah reluctantly fulfilled his mission.

 The story underscores themes of God's universal concern for all peoples and the transformative power of obedience.
 It challenges Jonah's ethnocentric worldview and invites readers to reflect on their own attitudes toward those perceived as "other."